rghvdberg/php-practice/the_php_practitioner.md

 - use `<?=` as a shorthand for `<?php echo`
 - end css statements with `;`
 - comment out html with `<! -- this is a comment -->`

 ---

+## Step 5: Seperate Logic From Presentation

+- `require <file.php>` loads an external php file
+  - allows seperation of logig and rendering

+---